Best Practices

 OS Configuration

-These tools are described in the SAP Note 1275776 - Linux: Preparing SLES for SAP environments, and also here:
+These tools are described in the SAP Note 1275776 - Linux: Preparing SLES for SAP environments.

 Here are the most important SAP Notes: